 One of their primary strengths include a set of features that make them stand out.
 These features include a Google Docs add-on so detection happens simultaneously as you’re writing.
 This means as you pour your thoughts into that Google Docs file, Unicheck will be highlighting citations and similarities at the same time.
 This ultimately saves you more time than you thought you could save.
-Aside from Google Docs, Unicheck also offers Add-Ons for G Suite and Microsoft Office 365, all of which you can utilize for convenience.
+Aside from Google Docs, Unicheck also offers Add-Ons for Google Workspace and Microsoft 365, which you can use for convenience.

 Any sensitive data Unicheck receives from you is protected through their secure private cloud so nobody else can access it, and for superior scalability, simultaneous checks are done real-time even in bulk with relative time efficiency.
 Unicheck promises 99.9% uptime and chat, email and phone support available 24/5 should you encounter any difficulty while using it.

 Scribbr is one of the students’ best choices in plagiarism checkers in the market.
 Its accuracy is designed to detect any type of plagiarism present in your work as it is checked against their large source database.
 One of their most notable features is the Own Sources Checker so you can check for self or auto plagiarism easily.
 Though this comes with a fee, this add-on tool proves to be a big help especially for students who are publishing a manuscript but have no time to cross examine their work.